comwrap/adobe-commerce-feed-generator-app-builder/README.md

   * Feed Item: Big text field to have XML | JSON there with feed item body
   * Feed Header
   * Feed Footer
-  * Store View - select with list of available store views on Magento (websites also have to be there, but it is not possible to select them)
+  * Store View - select with list of available store views on Adobe Commerce (websites also have to be there, but it is not possible to select them)

   After saving the form, it saved into key/value storage and user have to be redirected to dashboard.
 Success message have to be shown there.